 All new campers are required to purchase a camp uniform comprised of shirts, shorts, sweats, and a hat.
-The uniform can be purchased via the color catalog we will send you in the spring, and through the Cloz web site, which you can access by clicking here.
+The uniform can be purchased via the color catalog we will send you in the spring, and through The Camp Spot (our camp outfitter) web site, which you can access by clicking here.

 The Clothing/Equipment list that is included below outlines what campers should bring to Camp.
 Please use the list as a starting point and then use your knowledge of your own son to finalize what he comes with.
 The suggested list is appropriate for both sessions given the way in which are laundry system works.
 In essence, campers need clothing for 8 days since laundry goes out once a week.

 Please put your son’s name on everything he brings to camp.
 And we mean everything: towels, socks, bathrobe, sun glasses, baseball glove, tennis racket, backpack, shoes, cleats, sandals, etc. Use full names and avoid initials so that our sorting of the lost and found–which we do every night–can be efficiently completed.

 Feel free to purchase and use labels available from Cloz or mark items with a permanent pen (silver pens are available for dark items).